-- Our DSL is Zubair Patel.
-The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+- Our DSL is [Zubair Patel].
+The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Out of school hours she can be contacted by email: head@paradiseschool.org.uk - When the DSL is absent, the [deputy] (Imran Pandor) will act as cover.

-Head@rbhs.org.uk